Body corporate decisions are called resolutions.

 Most decisions are made by ordinary resolution or special resolution.
 They are usually made at meetings and must be in writing.

 Most decisions are made by ordinary resolution.
-An ordinary resolution needs at least 50% of votes to pass.
+An ordinary resolution needs a majority (over 50%) of votes to pass.

 Some examples are: